edocevol/langchaingo/textsplitter/testdata/example_markdown_header_512.md

 # Contributing to langchaingo
+First off, thanks for taking the time to contribute! ❤️ All types of contributions are encouraged and valued.
+See the [Table of Contents](#table-of-contents) for different ways to help and details about how this project handles them.
+Please make sure to read the relevant section before making your contribution.
+It will make it a lot easier for us maintainers and smooth out the experience for all involved.
+The community looks forward to your contributions. 🎉

+---

+# Contributing to langchaingo
+> And if you like the project, but just don't have time to contribute, that's fine.
+There are other easy ways to support
+> the project and show your appreciation, which we would also be very happy about:
 > Star the project
 > Tweet about it
 > Refer this project in your project's readme